What the Hell Happened to Heather Graham?

 The first season was critically acclaimed and a ratings winner.
 But in the second season, things started to fall apart rather quickly.
 I was a die-hard Peaks Freak, so please bear with me while I reminisce.

 As the ratings started to decline, ABC got nervous.
-They insisted that Lynch reveal the identity of Laura Palmer’s killer.
+They insisted that Lynch solve the show’s central mystery by revealing the identity of Laura Palmer’s killer.
 Lynch insisted that doing so would kill the show.
 But he relented to studio pressure.

 Unfortunately, Lynch was right.
 With the killer revealed, Twin Peaks lost its reason to exist.
 The writers scrambled to find new stories to tell.
 But nothing they came up with worked.
 Instead of being strangely compelling, the second season of Twin Peaks was often just dumb.